 Business Analyst Hourly Rate Guide

 How much does it cost to hire a freelance Business Analyst in 2026?
 Rates range from $30/hr for junior talent to $240/hr for top-tier experts.
-Mid-level business analysts average around $75/hr — with no buyer fees on goLance.
+Mid-level business analysts average around $75/hr — and on goLance the 7.95% platform fee is shareable between client and freelancer.

 Business Analyst rates by experience